XoifaiI/IrishRailAPI/README.md

 ## API Source

-This application uses the [Irish Rail Real Time API](http://api.irishrail.ie/realtime/).
+This code uses the [Irish Rail Real Time API](http://api.irishrail.ie/realtime/).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.